 The purpose of the Growth Fund is to hold free reserves for investment in riskier assets to generate positive returns over the medium term.

-The investment return for the year under review was 11.68% (2016: negative return of 0.72%).
+The investment return for the period under review was a negative 0.81% (2019: positive 3.13%).

 A.3.
 INVESTMENT PERFORMANCE